kekyo/Epoxy/README.md

 ## History

+* 1.9.0:
+  * Added support for .NET 7 SDK.
+  * To make package dependencies more flexible, the following supported versions have been downgraded respectively.
+    However, we have tested only the latest versions.
+    * Avalonia: 0.10.0
+    * Xamarin Forms: 5.0.0.1874
+  * Changed each package of sample templates to use the latest version.
+    * Currently, the sample templates target the .NET 6 SDK.
+      NET 7 SDK, you need to adjust the value of `TargetFramework` manually. (e.g., `net7.0`) We will also change the default version of the sample templates once we have confirmed the stability of the .NET 7 SDK and associated packages.
 * 1.8.0:
   * Supported .NET MAUI.
   * Removed Uno packages, because longer broken and causes CI building failure.